mryap/alembic-kit/_posts/2019-05-16-classify-images-with-AutoML.md

 ### Cloud Shell

 In addition to generating predictions in the AutoML UI, you can also use the REST API or the Python client to make prediction requests on your trained model.
-Check out the tabs for each to see some sample code.
-You can try it out by copy/pasting these commands into Cloud Shell and providing an image URL.
+The sample Python code.
+You can try it out by copy/pasting these commands into Google Cloud Shell and providing an image URL.

 predict.py
 ~~~